Graduate

 Curriculum

-The students, according to his or her field of specialization, are extensively guided by the faculty staffs in one of these areas.
-The Doctoral program encourages the students to conduct research work with originality and scientific significance, in which, for example, a specific nursing care program is scientifically evaluated.
+Students are given extensive guidance by faculty staff in one of these areas, based on their field of specialization.
+The Doctoral program encourages students to conduct research work with originality and scientific significance, in which, for example, a specific nursing care program is scientifically evaluated.

 Master’s Program